api3dao/vitepress-docs/docs/explore/introduction/decentralized-apis.md

 available within the API3 Market, users can swiftly gain access to a dAPI with minimal effort.

-::: info Learn more
+::: info Get started

-Follow the dAPI starter project [link to starter project]
+Follow the this quick guide to get started with self-funded dAPIs.

 :::